 When do I need jaw alignment?

 You could also realign your jaw or make it more even with surgery.
-There are different types of surgical processes that can be followed depending on the cause of the jaw misalignment.
+Different types of surgical processes can be followed depending on the cause of the jaw misalignment.
 The surgical processes that can be used include maxillary osteotomy, mandibular osteotomy, genioplasty, or jaw wiring.

 There are different types of oral surgery for jaw movement:

-● Arthroscopy: This surgery requires opening a number of small holes on the skin just over the joint.
+● Arthroscopy: This surgery requires opening several small holes in the skin just over the joint.
 Then a cannula is inserted into the joint through the hole before the arthroscope is inserted.
 Then the surgeon carries out the surgery with small surgical tools through the cannula.

 ● Arthrocentesis: this involves the injection of fluid into the joint to reduce the pressure that causes stiffness or pain in the joint and to wash out the chemical byproducts of inflammation.

 Dental bone grafting is a surgical process that is aimed at rebuilding and repairing bones by transplanting bone tissues.
-This process of transplanting bone tissues that are healthy can help in the recreation of bone and to support the missing tissues.
+This process of transplanting healthy bone tissues can help in the recreation of bone and support the missing tissues.

 Dental bone grafting can become necessary when the patient doesn’t have enough natural bones in their mouth that are healthy and able to support a dental implant.
-This condition can result from a number of issues including:
+This condition can result from several issues including:

 ● Gum disease